jckantor/sfiles/README.md

 ## Notebooks

 The following notebooks demonstrate the parsing and processing of SFILES strings.
-Clicking on the links will open an executable version of the notebooks in Google CoLaboratory.
+Clicking on the links will open an executable version of the notebooks in [Google CoLaboratory](https://colab.research.google.com/).
+Alternatively, the notebooks can be downloaded from the notebooks directory in the [github repository](https://github.com/jckantor/sfiles).

 * [SFILES Validator](https://colab.research.google.com/github/jckantor/sfiles/blob/master/notebooks/01_SFILES_Validator.ipynb)
 * [Flowsheet Validator](https://colab.research.google.com/github/jckantor/sfiles/blob/master/notebooks/02_Flowsheet_Validator.ipynb)